Sebastien-Raguideau/Tutorials/DADA2.md

 3) Phyloseq for diversity and graphs

 ## 1) DADA2
+Dada2 is a denoising algorithm.
+It aims at distinguishing differences between variants and read sequencing substitution errors.
+It output ASV for amplicon sequence variants.
+ASV are higher resolutions than OTUs and aim at a variant level resolutions.

-In the terminal go to Projects and create the folder we will be using for this analysis, AD_16S
+To start, let's create an output folder where we will do this analysis, AD_16S.

 <details><summary>Reveal commands</summary>
 <p>